rmcd-mscb/fluvial-particle/docs/output.rst

 Output
 ======================

 Model output is written to two HDF5 files: particles.h5 and cells.h5.
-The particles.h5 file can be written to independently in parallel during an MPI-enabled run, while the cells.h5 file is written by a single processor in a post-processing loop using the data in particles.h5.
-Both files contain output from the same time step values.
+The particles.h5 file can be written to independently in parallel during an MPI-enabled run.
+The cells.h5 file is written by a single core in a post-processing routine using the data in particles.h5, so both files contain output from the same time step values.
 The files are organized similarly, with a single-level of groups in the root folder that hold either grid-related data or data defined over the grids.
 These data can be visualized with Paraview's XDMF Reader by reading the .xmf files that are also written during model execution.

 HDF5 files
 ------------